Jubatian/rrpge-asm/README.rst

 Data definition and allocation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Within the head, desc, code and data sections literal data may be defined using the 'dw' and 'db' keywords, such as: ::
+Within the HEAD, DESC, CODE and DATA sections literal data may be defined using the 'dw' and 'db' keywords, such as: ::

     dw 0x0001, 2, 3, 0b0101010110101010